Rightpoint/CustomVisionTools/README.md

 ```

 Parameters:
-* `--endpoint`: "Endpoint" from Custom Vision project settings
+* `--endpoint`: "Endpoint" from Custom Vision project settings.
-* `--training_key`: "Key" from Custom Vision project settings
+* `--training_key`: "Key" from Custom Vision project settings.
-* `--project_id`: "Project Id" from Custom Vision project settings
+* `--project_id`: "Project Id" from Custom Vision project settings.
 * `--output-directory`: The directory that you want the data saved into.

 ### Upload

 This uploads a folder to the specified project on Custom Vision.
-The folder must be in YOLO Darknet format.

 ```
 poetry run ./upload.py --endpoint <endpoint> --training_key <training_key> --project_id <project_id> --input_directory ./downloads
 ```

 Parameters:
-* `--endpoint`: "Endpoint" from Custom Vision project settings
+* `--endpoint`: "Endpoint" from Custom Vision project settings.
-* `--training_key`: "Key" from Custom Vision project settings
+* `--training_key`: "Key" from Custom Vision project settings.
-* `--project_id`: "Project Id" from Custom Vision project settings
+* `--project_id`: "Project Id" from Custom Vision project settings.
 * `--input-directory`: The directory that you want to upload from.
+The folder must be in YOLO Darknet format.

 Additional flags:
 * `--add_superfluous_regions`: Setting this flag adds an extra useless region to 15 images.